neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/writing_use_cases.md

-This topic provides an overview of the techniques that can be used to customize your use cases.
+This topic provides an overview of the techniques that you can use to customize your use cases.
 You can find more detailed information for some of the features in their respective topics.
 We recommend reading [Get Started](Get%20Started-topic.html) and [File Structure](File%20Structure-topic.html) before this topic to learn how to create basic use cases and how to structure them in your project.